ninjabit/django-flexible-plans/docs/code.rst

 This is something I want to say that is not in the docstring.

-.. automodule:: flexible_plans.models.plans
+.. automodule:: django-flexible-plans.flexible_plans.models.plans
    :members:

-.. automodule:: flexible_plans.models.features
+.. automodule:: django-flexible-plans.flexible_plans.models.features
    :members: